ASHRAF SEWAILAM

 BIOGRAPHY

 The New York Times hailed Ashraf Sewailam’s début at Lincoln Center’s Avery Fisher Hall as a “stand out performance” and Opera News described his voice as “purring and velvety with an easily produced Ramfis-like top range with a majestic tone” and his stage presence as “strong, mysterious and with mesmerizing intensity.”
-This season, Mr. Sewailam débuts with Lyric Opera of Chicago covering Sulpice in La fille du régiment and with Inland Northwest Opera singing Commendatore in Don Giovanni.
-He also returns to New Orleans Opera to sing Bartolo in Le nozze di Figaro, Opera San Jose to sing Sparafucile in Rigoletto, and Seattle Opera to sing Bartolo in Il barbiere di Siviglia.
+Last season, Mr. Sewailam joined the roster of the Lyric Opera of Chicago covering Sulpice in La fille du regiment and made his house début with Des Moines Metro Opera as Bartolo in Il barbiere di Siviglia.
+He also returned to New Orleans Opera to sing Bartolo in Le nozze di Figaro, Opera San Jose to sing Sparafucile in Rigoletto, Seattle Opera to sing Bartolo in Il barbiere di Siviglia, and Opera Memphis to sing Giove in La Calisto.
+In concert, he was the bass soloist in Messiah with Pro Musica Colorado.

 CRITICAL ACCLAIM